fluxnet/shuttle/docs/cli.rst

 - A warning message will be logged when overwriting occurs
 - No confirmation is required for individual file overwrites
 - To avoid losing data, ensure you use unique output directories or backup existing files

+**User Information**
+- Providing user information in the download function is optional.
+- Use of the user information will follow the data hub policies.
+- If entered, user information may be provided to the flux team PI.
+- It may also be used to send information about data updates / corrections.